maryobotros/Comps-Code/readme.arc.md

 ```

 ## index.html
 This `index.html` file handles everything for the webpage including HTML, HavaScript and CSS.
-When a button is clicked on the webpage, it calls the appropriate function in the index.ejs using socket.io.
+When a button is clicked on the webpage, it calls the appropriate function in the index.js using socket.io.
-- Thhe function in the index.ejs file will send a unique id to the Arduino, letting the Arduino know which mode to use i.e. which sensors to use.
+- Thhe function in the index.js file will send a unique id to the Arduino, letting the Arduino know which mode to use i.e. which sensors to use.
 - This file also reads data coming from the Arduino using socket.io to indicate the status of the blinds on the webpage

 ```javascript